Race Hauler

 have for racing!

-Baxley also sales a "Bolt Down Kit" to make attaching the chock down
+Baxley also sales a "Bolt Down Kit" to make attaching the chock down in the trailer

-OSH can provide a suitable alternative.
+handy.
+Your local hardware store can probably provide a suitable alternative.

 |

-I also have a 4'x8'
+I used a 4'x8'

 Harbor Freight

-When it's folded it up it fits in a space
+When it's folded it up it fits in a space 5'3" Wide x 2' Deep and comfortably holds a couple of

+street bikes and my track gear when in use.
 This trailer is also available with

 smaller tires